Rick Stein’s classic fish pie recipe

-As seen in series two episode one of Rick’s Stein’s Cornwall on BBC2 – Rick’s fish pie recipe is a comforting classic that’s easy to cook at home for your friends and family.
-Recreate it with the freshest catch from our online fishmongers.
+This is how to make fish pie, as seen in series two episode one of Rick’s Stein’s Cornwall on BBC2.
+Rick’s fish pie recipe is a comforting classic that’s easy to cook at home for your friends and family for a midweek supper or weekend gathering with a glass of something decent.
+There’s something about fish pie that pleases a crowd – maybe the rich sauce, smooth mash or delightfully poached fish?
+We know you’ll love recreating Rick’s fish pie recipe with the freshest catch from our online fishmongers.

 Serves 8 (half the quantities for 4)